Student Agenda

 • Meeting with parent, pupil, and principal

-• Referral to community agency for anger management or substance abuse counseling
+• Referral to community agency for anger management or substance abuse counselling

 • Consultation with: